rajexcited/personal-finance-ui/test-cases/expense/purchase/add-purchase-tc1.md

 ---
 id: add-purchase-tc1
+title: Add Purchase successful
+execution: manual
+created: 12/21/2024
+updated: 02/12/2025
 ---

 # Add Purchase - Success

 ## Title:

-Add purchase successfully
+Add purchase successful

 ## Description:

-logged in active user can submit new purchase
+Logged in active user can add purchase successfully

 ## Preconditions:

-user is logged in and active. expense view list page is launched
+User is logged in and active.
+User is on `view expenses` page.

 ## Steps to Execute:

-1. user clicks on `add purchase` button
+1. User clicks on `add purchase` button
-2. after few seconds of waiting, user is redirected to purchase add form
+2. After few seconds of waiting, user is redirected to purchase add form
-3. verify all fields are empty or default initialized.
+3. Verify all fields are empty or default initialized.
-4. there are 2 buttons, `add` and `cancel`, are displayed at the bottom of screen.
+4. Verify 2 buttons, `add` and `cancel`, are displayed at the bottom of screen.
-5. user fills out below details,
+5. User fills out below details,
    - bill name: `local grocery store`
    - bill amount: `123`. verify `USA-USD` and `dollar symbol` is displayed to amount field.
    - payment account: dropdown select is displayed. verify atleast item `cash` exists. choose `cash`